roy-jingyang/Org-Forests/README.md

 ##### Yang, J., Ouyang, C., ter Hofstede, A., van der Aalst, W., & Leyer, M. (2021).
 Seeing the Forest for the Trees: Group-Oriented Workforce Analytics.
 In *Proceedings of the Business Process Management 19th International Conference, BPM 2021*.
 Springer (in press)

+Please use the [Issues](https://github.com/roy-jingyang/Org-Forests/issues) page if there are any questions or bugs.

 ----------

 ### Appendix: Preprocessing of the original BPIC15 event dataset